akirak/emacs-playground/README.md

 Meanwhile, you can still visit files and directories in the original home directory .
 In `find-file`, you can browse files in your original home directory by typing `~USER/` (`USER` should be your login name) even on the modified environment.
 The same applies to other commands.
 You can save typing efforts for specific directories by creating symbolic links from inside the sandbox to corresponding locations in the original home directory, e.g. `~/path` in the sandbox to `~USER/path`.

-Play helps you manage sandboxes of this kind.
+Playground helps you manage sandboxes of this kind.
 It creates a sandbox in the following steps:

 1. Create a new directory inside a fixed location (`~USER/.emacs-play` by default).
 This will become your sandbox, a virtual `~` for Emacs.
 2. Clone a given Git repository to `~/.emacs.d` in the sandbox context.
 You can specify any Git repository as your Emacs configuration for the sandbox.